rocketeducate/articles/content/general/host-react-vue-free.md

 All instructions are in the repository’s README, but let’s get started below!

-Usage
+### Usage

 Get started in minutes with these instructions:

 1. Create a repository from this template (include all branches).
 2. Rename your repository to <username>.github.io.
 3. Make sure that GitHub Pages uses the build branch.

-The branch can be selected at Settings -> Options -> GitHub Pages -> Source.
+The branch can be selected at `Settings -> Options -> GitHub Pages -> Source`.

 This may take a minute or two to update.

-Architecture
+### Architecture

 This is real simple:

-* The master branch contains a React/Vue project.
+- The master branch contains a React/Vue project.
-* The build branch will contain the compiled React/Vue application.
+- The build branch will contain the compiled React/Vue application.
-* When you push to master, a GitHub Action compiles the updated project into build.
+- When you push to master, a GitHub Action compiles the updated project into build.

-Development
+### Development

 Any commits pushed or merged into master will trigger the build action.

 These changes will be reflected on your GitHub Pages site after around 60 seconds.

-Domain Names
+### Domain Names

-Apex Domain
+**Apex Domain**

 First, set your domain name within the GitHub repository.

-* In the CNAME file, replace example.com with your domain.
+- In the CNAME file, replace example.com with your domain.

 Second, configure your DNS host records with your domain provider.

-* Create an A record for host "@" pointing to 185.199.108.153.
+- Create an A record for host "@" pointing to 185.199.108.153.
-* Create an A record for host "@" pointing to 185.199.109.153.
+- Create an A record for host "@" pointing to 185.199.109.153.
-* Create an A record for host "@" pointing to 185.199.110.153.
+- Create an A record for host "@" pointing to 185.199.110.153.
-* Create an A record for host "@" pointing to 185.199.111.153.
+- Create an A record for host "@" pointing to 185.199.111.153.

-Subdomains
+**Subdomains**

 You can configure a subdomain, such as www.[example.com], in your DNS host records.

-* Create a CNAME record for host "www" pointing to <username>.github.io.
+- Create a CNAME record for host "www" pointing to <username>.github.io.

-Infinite Hosting
+### Infinite Hosting
-Want to know what makes this awesome?

 You can have a repository for each and every subdomain.

 1. Create a repository from this template with any name (include all branches).
 2. Enable GitHub Pages for it (Settings -> Options -> GitHub Pages -> Source).
 3. In the CNAME file, replace example.com with your apex and subdomain (i.e. blog.[example.com]).